 Budgeting advice.
 Why you need to budget

-A budget is a list of all the money you receive and all the things you spend money on every month.
+A budget is a list of all the money you have coming in and going out each month.

 couple at their coffee table